FAQ

 3. Can I work while in the Program?

-The MSOT Program is meant to be a full-time program.
+The MSOT and OTD Programs are meant to be full-time programs.
 Because of the rigors of the course requirements and fieldwork placements, there will not be much time for work.
 If you want information about financial aid eligibility, refer to: http://www.csudh.edu/financial-aid/

 4. What is the cost of the Program?